Na/K-ATPase Antibody – 176Yb

 Reactivity: Human*

-Storage: Na/K-ATPase antibody is supplied in antibody stabilizer with 0.05% sodium azide.
+Storage: Supplied in antibody stabilizer with 0.05% sodium azide.
 Store at 4°C

 IHC: Na/K-ATPase antibody staining of FFPE human tonsil